CDAT/cdat/Packages/vcs/docs/user-guide.rst

 The colormap object is used to specify, create, and modify colormaps.
 There are 256 colors and color indices, but only the first 240 color indices can be modified (indices 240 through 255 are reserved for VCS internal use).
 The description of the colormap object is as follows:

 * ``colormap`` - A colormap contains 240 user-definable colors that are used for graphical displays.
 The color mixtures are defined in terms of percentages of red, green, and blue colors (0 to 100% for each).
 The resulting color depends on the specified mixtures of red, green, and blue.
 Its class symbol or alias is “Cp”.

-Note: VCS colormaps are objects, but they are not referenced like other secondary objects.
+.. note:: VCS colormaps are objects, but they are not referenced like other secondary objects.

 **Fillarea Object**